 Blend the soup: Use an immersion blender to puree the soup to a smooth and creamy texture.
 Or, you can blend the soup in batches in a blender.
 Be careful while you are blending hot liquids.

 Add milk/cream and cheese: Add milk or cream for more richness.
-Add the grated cheese in the soup until it melts.
+Add the grated cheese to the soup until it melts.
 Season with salt, pepper, and a pinch of nutmeg for a warmer taste.

 Tips for Cheesy Zucchini Soup:

-• For a vegan version substitute the milk with a non-dairy alternative and use vegan cheese
+- For a vegan version, substitute the milk with a non-dairy alternative and use vegan cheese

-• Serve this soup with some crusty bread for a complete comforting meal.
+- Serve this soup with some crusty bread for a complete comforting meal.

 Conclusion:

 Zucchini soup must have originated, as a simple and rustic kitchen dish, in the kitchens of southern Mediterranean regions.
 Fresh ingredients, according to season and availability, served as its foundation for every meal there.
-It’s simple; it’s flavor-rich and versatile, becoming different styles of soups over generations based on preferences and choices of regions and communities.
-Modern zucchini soup in all countries, in varied forms light broths or creamy soups, all celebrate a fresh, mild, and excellent vegetable.
+It's simple; it's flavour-rich and versatile, becoming different styles of soups over generations based on preferences and choices of regions and communities.
+Modern zucchini soup in all countries, in varied forms, light broths or creamy soups, all celebrate a fresh, mild, and excellent vegetable.

 Share your thoughts on our Instagram channel @thefood.travellers